grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 In this tutorial, you'll:

 - Build a backend for your data source
-- Implement an health check for your data source
+- Implement a health check for your data source
 - Enable alerting for your data source

 ### Prerequisites

-- Knowledge about how data source are implemented in the frontend.
+- Knowledge about how data sources are implemented in the frontend.
 - Grafana version 7.0+
 - Go 1.14+
 - [Mage](https://magefile.org/)